 How Presidents Cup teams are picked

-Each team is headed by an appointed captain, with the PGA Tour choosing both the American captain (in 2019, Tiger Woods) and the International captain (in 2019, Ernie Els).
-The host team alternates each match, as well, with the matches played in odd-numbered years.
-The U.S. hosts in 2021, 2025, 2029, etc. The International team hosts in 2019, 2023, 2027, etc.
+Each team is headed by an appointed captain, with the PGA Tour choosing both the American captain (in 2022, Davis Love III) and the International captain (in 2022, Trevor Immelman).
+The host team alternates each match, as well, with the matches played in even-numbered years.
+The U.S. hosts in 2022, 2026, 2030, etc. The International team hosts in 2019, 2024, 2028, etc.

 The two teams are determined by qualifying systems created by the captains and co-owning organizations.

-The American team is currently crafted from 8 automatic qualifiers, who earn a spot on the team based on a points system that spans approximately 20 months from March of the off-year in the cycle to the end of the cycle.
-After those players are determined, the American captain then hand picks a total of four wild-card players to round out the team.
+The American team is currently crafted from 6 automatic qualifiers, who earn a spot on the team based on a points system that spans approximately 20 months from March of the off-year in the cycle to the end of the cycle.
+After those players are determined, the American captain then hand picks a total of six wild-card players to round out the team.

 Presidents Cup format, matches, points and rules

 During the week of the Presidents Cup, the matches are scheduled from Thursday through Sunday, with 30 matches altogether.
 If either team earns at least 15.5 points, they win the Presidents Cup.
-There is no tie for a 15-15 finish.
+There can be, but hasn't yet been a tie for a 15-15 finish.
 There will be a winner.

 On each of the first two days, a total of 10 matches are played over two, five-match sessions each day featuring two different types of two-man match-play matches each day.
 In one of those days, there will be one five-match session of what's called foursomes.
 On the other, there's a session of what's called fourball.